rafal-dot/xlsxDiff/README.md

 # LICENCE

+Copyright © 2020-2023 Rafał Czeczótka

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+This program is distributed in the hope that it will be useful, WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see [http://www.gnu.org/licenses/]
+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see [https://www.gnu.org/licenses/].